 The other super large dinosaur, Rex, originally included a giant slide in Rex’s tail, which was a lot of fun for visitors, especially kids.
-However, the slide was later filled in with concrete, and is no longer a feature of Rex.
-A woolly mammoth sculpture and a prehistoric garden were planned for the park, but were never completed before Claude passed away at the age 91 in 1988.
+However, the slide was later filled in with concrete and is no longer a feature of Rex.
+A woolly mammoth sculpture and a prehistoric garden were planned for the park but were never completed before Claude passed away at 91 in 1988.

 The park has been featured in numerous pop culture pieces, including:

 - The 1985 movie Pee-Wee’s Big Adventure.
 Several scenes in this movie were filmed around dinosaurs.
 In fact, many people who saw the movie thought the dinosaurs were built for the movie and were thrilled when they learned they were part of a roadside attraction they could visit.
 The Wheel Inn was also used in the movie in the “Large Marge” scene.

 - Both the dinosaurs and The Wheel Inn are in the music video for the band Tears for Fears’s song “Everybody Wants to Rule the World.”